 - Multi-Melee Master: As the 99 Fiends find out.Damian: [to Ra's over a walkie-talkie while standing on a pile of unconscious bodies] Ninjas, grandfather?
 Really?
 I'm disappointed.

 - My Dad Can Beat Up Your Dad: Fine, when your dad is Batman, you can have bragging rights.

-- Odd Friendship: In the adventure they shared together in the Supergirl Series Damian was actually downright pleasant in his own way towards Jaime Reyes, Blue Beetle.
+- Odd Friendship: In the adventure they shared together in the Supergirl series Damian was actually downright pleasant in his own way towards Jaime Reyes, Blue Beetle.
 It could arguably also be something of a Pet the Dog.
-Or he just might enjoy the company of the low key and genuine Nice Guy type, as Jaime and Dick are
+Or he just might enjoy the company of the low key and genuine Nice Guy type, as Jaime and Dick are.

-- Parental Abandonment: He only knew about his father for much of his life, rather than know him personally, and his mom wasn't very proactive in his rearing.
+- Parental Abandonment: He only knew about his father for much of his life, rather than know him personally, and, pre-Flashpoint, his mom wasn't very proactive in his rearing.
 His mother has abandoned him now as well, because he chooses to side with Dick, Alfred and his father's ideals over Talia.

-- Pet the Dog: Is genuinely horrified at the hundreds of dead children he and Dick find on Christmas Day, and has a soft spot for cats.
+- Pet the Dog: Is genuinely horrified at the hundreds of dead children he and Dick find on Christmas Day, and has a soft spot for animals.
 The latter must run in the family.

 - We also found out that he's been visiting Hush (who had surgery to make him look exactly like Bruce Wayne) in his prison at the Wayne Tower and playing chess with him.
 But Hush himself suspects it's Damian's form of grieving for his father's death and a way for him to spend more time with his "father".